Destinations

 Also not to be missed are the Kasaoka Islands, accessible by ferry from nearby Kasaoka Station.
 Of the total thirty-one islands, only seven are inhabited.

-These islands are filled to the brim with history, from providing stones used in the construction of Osaka Castle on Kitagi-Shima to charming beaches and international villas on Shirai-Shima.
+You can see stones used in the construction of Osaka Castle on Kitagi-Shima, charming beaches and international villas on Shirai-Shima.
 If you are up for a bit of a hike, you can also reach the top of Taka-Shima and get a view just as good as the top of Miyajima without the crowds.

 See the official Kasaoka Tourism site for more information.